koseki-san/pq2/README.md

 # Pq2

-Priority Queue implementation using Heap.
+Priority Queue implementation using Heap in pure Ruby.

+Remarkable, this library does not do garbage collection, because it is optimized for short-lived processes.

 ## Usage